EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/source/model_methodology/electricity/baseyear.md

 ```

+[^geothermal_availability]: Geothermal capacity factors are set to remain at 93% across all time slices, rather than on average over a year.
+For all other plants without availability curve settings, the listed factors are annual limits, so these factors may be exceeded during specific time periods.

 ## Availability curves
 Solar, wind, and hydro electricity generation is subject to seasonal or daily variation.
 In TIMES-NZ, we can limit the availability of specific plants during specific periods.
 For example, solar availability is zero during night periods and varies seasonally during day and peak periods.
 Onshore wind availability curves are based on analysis of the availability of New Zealand’s wind farms since 2020[^onshore_wind_availability].

 Offshore wind availability, for potential future installation, is based on similar seasonal patterns to onshore wind, but with an assumed increase to availability.
 Availability curves for hydro generation have been extracted from modelling done for TIMES-NZ 2.0.
-Full availability curves for these technologies are available in the attached file `Availability Curves.xlsx`.[^MISSING_AV_CURVES]
+Full availability curves for these technologies are available on the project's github [here](https://github.com/EECA-NZ/TIMES-NZ-Model-Files/blob/main/PREPARE-TIMES-NZ/data_raw/coded_assumptions/electricity_generation/renewable_curves/RenewableCurves.csv).

+[^onshore_wind_availability]: Note that we have manually increased onshore wind farm availability slightly from historical levels.
+We assume new windfarms are likely to use more efficient technology and therefore achieve higher capacity factors than existing stock.

 ## Huntly Rankine units